oneilsh/opaiui/README.md

 Now, our `library_agent` can choose to call its `add_to_library` tool, providing a string to store in the library, or get a count of library items with `count_library`.

-We define a new sidebar function to rendering the library contents, as well as a button to clear it.
+We define a new sidebar function to render the library contents, as well as a button to clear it.
 As before, this function must be `async` and take the `deps` parameter:

 ```python